ACCESS

 -Camping and in particular lighting fires.

--Long term camping by vagrants - in 2006 up to 7 vagrants in various dune locations persistantly for more than 6 months.
+-Long term camping by vagrants - in 2006 up to 7 vagrants in various dune locations persistently for more than 6 months.
 No action by police or ELDC to either move them or clear away the large volume of rubbish left on site.
-Again in 2012 persistant campers remained on site for 7months before the Anti Social Team took action.
+Again in 2012 persistent campers remained on site for 7months before the Anti Social Team took action.
+Almost 20 years on 1n 2024,regular campers could be found and if they claimed that camping is their lifestyle choice, they are left by the Council.

 -Collecting plants and flowers and in particular collecting samphire.
 Large numbers of Asian visitors can be seen round about the August Bank Holiday weighed down with large carrier bags full of samphire and it is understood that much of this is sold in the midlands on their return.